Drug information provided by: IBM Micromedex

 For topical dosage form (cream, gel, lotion, or ointment):

 For arthritis, muscle pain, or neuralgia:

-Adults and teenagers—Apply regularly 3 or 4 times a day and rub in well.
+Adults—Apply 3 or 4 times a day and rub it in well.

 Children—Use and dose must be determined by your doctor.